 Head of the Junior School

 Entry for the Junior school is by an Entrance Assessment.
-Each year, up to 40 places are available for Transition (Year 3) and up to 15 places for Form 1 (Year 4).
-Additionally, a small number of places are available for Lower II (Year 5) and Upper II (Year 6).
+Each year, up to 40 places are available for Transition (Year 3).
+Additionally, a small number of places are available for Year 4 (Form I), Lower II (Year 5) and Upper II (Year 6).